-When investing in fixed-income securities, interest rate risk is incurred.
-This risk occurs when the interest rate of a security fluctuates.
-When interest rates decrease, the general expectation is that the value of fixed-income securities increases.
-Conversely, when interest rates rise, the general expectation is that the value of fixed-income securities decreases.
+Investing in fixed-income securities entails interest rate risk.
+This risk arises when the interest rate of a security fluctuates.
+When interest rates decrease, the general expectation is that the value of fixed-income securities will rise.
+Conversely, when interest rates increase, the general expectation is that the value of fixed-income securities will decrease.